onweru/hugo-swift-theme/README.md

 ## Staticman Comments
 By default, [Staticman](https://staticman.net) comments are disabled.
 If you would like to enable them,

-Please don't hesitate to ping me on GitHub/GitLab/leave a comment on my blog/send me an email to ask for help.

 1. Invite Staticman to your repo to collaborate.

     - GitHub: View the issue [eduardoboucas/staticman#243](https://github.com/eduardoboucas/staticman/issues/243) for procedures to set up Staticman v3.